 There may be various causes for this to happen.
 Scientific research has not identified a precise reason for muscle cramps.
 However, it may be due to the nerves controlling the muscles rather than the muscles themselves.

-Leg cramps can be caused by over-exertion of the muscles, structural disorders ( such as flat feet), prolonged sitting, standing on hard surface, or dehydration.
+Leg cramps can be caused by over-exertion of the muscles, structural disorders ( such as flat feet), prolonged sitting, standing on a hard surface, or dehydration.
 Less common causes include diabetes, hypoglycemia, anaemia, thyroid and endocrine dysfunction, Parkinson’s and certain medications.

 Low levels of certain minerals acting as electrolytes in the body – they include magnesium, potassium, sodium and calcium – have long been linked to leg cramps.
 It especially affects long-distance runners and cyclists.
 Diuretics can also cause leg cramps.
 Pregnant women are also more susceptible to leg cramps.